aws-powertools/powertools-lambda-dotnet/docs/core/logging.md

 Logging utility supports native AOT serialization by default without any changes needed.

+!!! info

     In case you want to use the `LogEvent`, `Custom Log Formatter` features or serialize your own types when Logging events it is required that you do some changes in your Lambda `Main` method.

 ### Configure